 The bank officially starts the foreclosure by filing a complaint in court.
 If you’re personally served the complaint, you get 21 days to respond by filing an answer; but if the bank publishes notice in a newspaper to serve you, you generally get 41 days to respond.
 (Kan.
 Stat.
 Ann. § 60-212).

-If you don’t respond to the suit, or if the court decides in favor of the bank after you answer the lawsuit, the court will issue a foreclosure judgment.
+If the court grants a default judgment or summary judgment for the bank—or you lose at trial—the judge will order the home sold at a foreclosure sale.
 The bank then publishes a notice of sale about the foreclosure sale at least three times, with the last publication occurring between seven and 14 days before the sale date.
 (Kan.
 Stat.
 Ann. § 60-2410).

 Although Kansas law doesn’t give the homeowner the right to reinstate, many mortgages have a provision allowing for it.
 If you want to reinstate your loan, check your loan documents to find out if you get this right and the deadline for doing so.

-In some states, under certain circumstances, the borrower can redeem (repurchase) the property within a specific period after the foreclosure sale.
+In some states, under certain circumstances, the borrower can redeem the property within a specific period after the foreclosure sale.
 Under Kansas law, the redemption period varies depending on the circumstances.